mixxit/docsy-example/content/en/docs/Events/The Caerthian Invasion.md

 Battle of Arnar

+# Specific Event Lore Text

+The forces that rule the shores of one of the continent's great lakes have at last clashed over territory and expansion.
+Undergate has declared war upon New Genesis, and the city of Rarahat's devout have accepted.
+Should you wish to get involved in this event, your character will have to be engaged in the ongoing roleplay between these two cities.
+You may speak to Johnathon Fox or Arafel if you wish to join either side.

 # Losses

 Emperor Val'Elsir was murdered by the lich Shai'Din in the final moments of the Eindel siege during The Caerthian Invasion of Amaria in 1234 P-OE (196982 UT)